Mahi-markus/Cat_API_golang-beego-/README.md

 This project is a Beego-based Golang application that interacts with [TheCatAPI](https://thecatapi.com/).
 The application allows fetching cat images, managing liked images, and handling votes.

+## Features

+- Fetch cat images from TheCatAPI
+- Like and Dislike favorite cat images
+- favourtie functionality for cat images

 ## Prerequisites

 - **Install Go**: Ensure Go is installed on your system.
 [Download Go](https://golang.org/dl/).